sassoftware/viya4-orders-cli/README.md

 To build the project, you have several options:

 * Using [Make](https://www.gnu.org/software/make/): <br>
-  * Clone the project from the GitHub repo, then
+  * Clone the project from the GitHub repo.
+Then, from the project root:
     ```
     make build
     ```

 * Using [Docker](https://www.docker.com/): <br>
-  * If you have already cloned the project, execute the following from the project root directory:
-     ```
-     docker build . -t viya4-orders-cli
-     ```
-  * Or you can build the project without cloning first:<br/><br/>
+  * You can build the project without cloning first:<br/><br/>
     http:
      ```
      docker build github.com/sassoftware/viya4-orders-cli -t viya4-orders-cli